Young Life in Uganda has continued to grow since its beginning in 2005, and over 140,000 kids have been reached with the gospel message this year.

 WyldLife is still growing and going forward, we hope to have camps for WyldLife.
 So far about 597 kids attend club weekly in ten areas across the country.

-We have about 5,323 kids meet weekly.
+We have over 6,000 kids meet weekly.
 The challenge is still getting Bible study guides.
 However, God has supplied us with wisdom and created a study guide book for the session.

 We have a DGL student who is studying a course related to Capernaum and she is passionate about this ministry.
 We are praying for wisdom on how to support her and have this ministry reach out to those kids.